Frequently Asked CE Questions

 Also, SHAA is an ASHA CE provider, which means that SHAA is able to offer professional development activities, such as our annual convention, for ASHA CEUs.
 SHAA also secures pre-approval by AAA and ABESPA for our convention.

 Do I have to pay ASHA in order for my CE credits to count toward my certification?

 No, you only pay a fee to ASHA if you want to make use of their optional CE Registry service or if you want your CE credits to count toward ASHA's ACE award.

 Any and all sessions listed on SHAA's CE page will count for ASHA certification maintenance.
 When you receive an attendance certificate, you can submit the info to ASHA in a list of your CE activities at the time appointed by ASHA.

 If you would like ASHA to keep track of your hours for you through the CE Registry, you fill out the necessary paperwork (for the SHAA convention, complete an online form following the convention), and the CE units can then count toward ASHA's ACE award.
-For this privilege and for the convenience and security of ASHA tracking your CE hours for you, ASHA charges a fee.
-Through 2018, it’s $25/year for ASHA members, and can be paid over the phone to the ASHA Action Center, 1-800-498-2071.
+For this privilege and for the convenience and security of ASHA tracking your CE hours for you, ASHA charges about $30/year.
 Remember that this fee is optional, and that you can choose to track your own hours.
 For more information, go to ASHA's CE Registry information page.

 How can I receive AAA (American Academy of Audiology) CE credit?